alexander-hergert/devjobs-web-app/README.md

-# Template for React Vite setup with JavaScript
+# Fullstack Job Application using React, Vite and PostgreSQL

 This is the setup I use for bigger React projects in JavaScript.
 The projects have multiple pages and have a lot of functionality and complex state manipulation across the project.